After suffering the death of a beloved, most of us see no possible way we can recover or ever again find any joy in living.

 - Journal your feelings without holding back.
 Allow yourself to vent every thought, feeling and emotion regardless of how “good or bad” they seem.

 - Enlist support and help from your local hospice or bereavement group.

 - Give yourself permission to take “as long as it takes” to recover.

 - Do something for someone else.
 Volunteer to help others.

-- Take care of yourself by doing things that make you feel better: get regular massages, take long walks, listen to music, sleep late.
+- Take care of yourself by doing things that make you feel better.
+Try getting regular massages, taking long walks, listening to music, and sleeping in.

-- Do something different at holiday time; find new ways to celebrate, establish new traditions.
+- Do something different during holiday times; find new ways to celebrate, and establish new traditions.